johnbender/jqm-rails/README.md

 ## Notes

-The model and controler for the user authentication is borrowed from the show notes/code sample of (Railscast 270)[https://github.com/railscasts/episode-270/tree/master/auth-after] for the sake of saving time.
+The model and controllers for the user authentication are borrowed from the show notes/code samples of (Railscast 270)[https://github.com/railscasts/episode-270/tree/master/auth-after] for the sake of time savings.
 Thanks Ryan!